antonfirsov/docs/2015/04-build/visual-studio-improvements-for-dotnet.md

 - LINQ queries
 - Functions with yield return expressions

 In some cases, the combination of these features are not yet supported with EnC (e.g. async lamdas).
+EnC improvements are still in progress so please [file any issues you come across on our GitHub](https://github.com/dotnet/roslyn/issues).
+> **Note:** If you don't understand why an edit fails, try checking the Error List.
+We've put explanations for errors there that should help clarify issues.
+Please file an issue if you find these messages confusing or if they do not exist for your error.

+Read more about earlier EnC improvements from Visual Studio 2015 CTP 6--modifying iterators, async/await, methods--[here](http://blogs.msdn.com/b/csharpfaq/archive/2015/02/23/edit-and-continue-and-make-object-id-improvements-in-ctp-6.aspx).

 WPF - Live Visual Tree
 ======================